 Top 6 Slack Communities & Channels for Every Ecommerce Professional Should Know in 2022

-Each Slack community is centred on a certain topic and serves as a forum for members to share information and views about that issue.
-Slack Communities for ecommerce are on the rise as in 12 months the number of Slack communities grew by 2.8 times and the total number of their members is more than 2,000,000 people.
+Each Slack community is centered on a certain topic and serves as a forum for members to share information and views about that issue.
+Slack Communities for e-commerce are on the rise as in 12 months the number of Slack communities grew by 2.8 times and the total number of their members is more than 2,000,000 people.

 Benefits of Slack Communities

 When it comes to creating a private digital network, Facebook and LinkedIn groups have been fulfilling our needs for a very long time.
 But these days, Slack communities have many of the same benefits as these other social networks.
 Here are a few of the advantages of slack communities:

 More attention, less competition: If you create a community today, you’ll be able to jump in ahead of practically everyone else if you use Slack.
 LinkedIn has around 4 million groups, but Slack has less than 200 more active and popular open communities than LinkedIn.

 Increased engagement: Slack encourages high engagement by allowing you to directly contact other members of the group for even more communication options.
 (You can also send messages to other members in your group on LinkedIn, but it’s a bit more difficult, which may discourage one-on-one talks.)

 Free setup: in case you’re looking for higher engagement and less competition at zero cost, Slack is the perfect tool.